Resurgent India Knowledge Series Presents

 Webinar On Shape of Economic Recovery

-Speakers- Mr Ashok Kumar Pradhan, officer on special duty-PNB, Ex.
+Speakers- Mr. Ashok Kumar Pradhan, an officer on special duty-PNB, Ex.
 MD & CEO-United Bank

-Speakers- Mr Mrutyunjay Mahapatra, officer on special duty-Canara Bank, Ex.
+Speakers- Mr. Mrutyunjay Mahapatra, an officer on special duty-Canara Bank, Ex.
 MD & CEO- Syndicate Bank

-● Indian economy was already experiencing slowdown before the occurrence of COVID-19 unlike US & UK economy.
+● The Indian economy was already experiencing slowdown before the occurrence of COVID-19, unlike the US & UK economy.
 Globally it has been predicted by renowned forums that economies of the world will face an inevitable recession and negative growth of 2-2.5%.
 However, India will not pose to go in the negative territory but is expected to grow at around 1-2%.

 ● As of today, 15% of GDP comes from agriculture and allied activities.
-So, from the political standpoint and step towards recovery, government will have to prioritize agriculture and allied activities.
-30% of GDP is coming from industry and 55% is contributed by service sector.
+So, from a political standpoint and step towards recovery, the government will have to prioritize agriculture and allied activities.
+30% of GDP is coming from industry and 55% is contributed by the service sector.

 ● In a database generated by RBI, sectoral deployment of credit, there are sectors that between March 19 to Feb 20 clearly display deceleration and contraction.

-● SBI data reports that about 37.3 million of work force will go job less which is costing the economy only for the lockdown period around Rs 4 lakh crores.
-Many world economists are using term “disastrous recession”.
+● SBI data reports that about 37.3 million of the workforce will go jobless which is costing the economy only for the lockdown period around Rs 4 lakh crores.
+Many world economists are using the term “disastrous recession”.

 ● Due to rise in nationalism in the last 3-4 years, manufacturing activities and supply chain lengths and spreads are getting contracted.
 There are private equities that have excessive funds that have been not been invested by the GPs waiting for the right opportunity.
 Corporates will now have attractive valuations and added to that the liquidity infusion due to ‘TLTRO’ scheme, huge corporates will be engaging into vertical M&A.